 I have a strong interest in the behavior and conservation of African primates and am interested in how genetics can help answer questions relating to the phylogeography, population structure, and kinship of primates.

-I am an Anthropology Ph.D. candidate at Washington University in St. Louis working with Dr. Jane Phillips-Conroy.
-In the summer of 2011 and 2012, I participated in baboon trapping studies in Kafue National Park North and South.
-From July 2012 to July 2013, I then undertook my own dissertation research in Ngoma, the Kafue National Park South Headquarters.
-My dissertation research is addressing a hybrid zone where kinda baboons (Papio kindae) and grayfooted chacma baboons (P. ursinus griseipes) – species with different social behaviors and appearance – interbreed.
-I am investigating the external appearance, social organization, mating strategies, and genetics of one baboon hybrid group there, as well as the mechanisms and dispersal patterns that best explain baboon hybridization there.
+I recently completed a Ph.D. in Anthropology at Washington University in St. Louis.
+In the summer of 2011 and 2012, I participated in baboon trapping studies in Kafue National Park North and South in collaboration with Drs.
+Jane Phillips-Conroy, Cliff Jolly, and Jeffrey Rogers.
+From July 2012 to July 2013, I undertook my own dissertation research in Kafue National Park, Zambia where kinda baboons (Papio kindae) and grayfooted chacma baboons (P. ursinus griseipes), species with different social behaviors and appearance, interbreed.
+I investigated the behavior, phenotype and genetics of individuals in a single baboon hybrid group there in order to explore the reproductive success, social organization and mating strategies, as well as the mechanisms and dispersal patterns that best explained baboon hybridization there.

 I received my undergraduate degree from Washington University where I majored in Anthropology.
 I received a Master of Arts degree in 2003 in Higher Education Administration at Boston College and worked in Student Activities, Admissions, and Academic Affairs for about 5 years before returning to my interest in primates.
 In order to assess whether I should return to field of primatology, I took part in a primate field course in Costa Rica and spent six months in Kenya assisting a graduate student with his behavioral and hormonal research on Sykes monkeys.